yourlabs/django-autocomplete-light/docs/source/index.rst

 Tutorial
 --------

-Enable autocompletes in the admin has become piece of cake.
+Enabling autocompletes inside and outside of the admin has become piece of cake.

 .. toctree::
    :maxdepth: 3